swcarpentry/shell-novice/episodes/07-find.md

 This time,
 two lines that include the letters "The" are outputted.
-However, one instance of these letters is contained within a larger word.
+However, one instance of those letters is contained within a larger word, "Thesis"
 To restrict matches to lines containing the word "The" on its own, we can give `grep` with the `-w` flag.
 This will limit matches to word boundaries.